unfoldingWord/uw-content-validation/src/core/markdown-text-check.md

   const [results, setResults] = useState(null);

-  // We need the following construction because checkTN_TSV9DataRow is an ASYNC function useEffect(() => {
+  // We need the following construction because checkMarkdownText is an ASYNC function useEffect(() => {
     // Use an IIFE (Immediately Invoked Function Expression)
     //  e.g., see https://medium.com/javascript-in-plain-english/https-medium-com-javascript-in-plain-english-stop-feeling-iffy-about-using-an-iife-7b0292aba174